-1. First offense:
+- 1. First offense:

-- A. Parent(s) will be notified immediately. - B. The item(s) will be confiscated. - C. The student will be assigned out of school suspension. - D. The student forfeits his/her privilege to any leadership position for one calendar year (365 days).
+- A. Parent(s) will be notified immediately.

+- B. The item(s) will be confiscated.

+- C. The student will be assigned out of school suspension.

+- D. The student forfeits their privilege to any leadership position for one calendar year (365 days).

-2. Second offense:
+- 2. Second offense:

-- A. Parent(s) will be notified immediately. - B. Items will be confiscated. - C. The student will be assigned an out of school suspension and/or expulsion. - D. The student forfeits his/her privilege to any leadership positions for the remainder of his/her school career.
+- A. Parent(s) will be notified immediately.

+- B. Items will be confiscated.

+- C. The student will be assigned an out of school suspension and/or expulsion.

+- D. The student forfeits their privilege to any leadership positions for the remainder of their school career.

-3. Third and subsequent offenses:
+- 3. Third and subsequent offenses:

-- A. Parent(s) will be notified immediately. - B. The item(s) will be confiscated. - C. The student will be assigned an out of school suspension and/or expulsion. - D. The student forfeits his/her privilege to any leadership positions for the remainder of his/her school career.
+- A. Parent(s) will be notified immediately.

+- B. The item(s) will be confiscated.

+- C. The student will be assigned an out of school suspension and/or expulsion.

+- D. The student forfeits their privilege to any leadership positions for the remainder of their school career.